La Foret offers rustic yurts to modern cabins and hotel-style lodging.

 Yurts are traditional portable housing units that were used by the nomads of Mongolia and across Asia.
 Our 6 yurts are updated versions made of wood and canvas.
 Each yurt is furnished with six sets of bunk beds, providing sleeping space for 12.
 They are built on wooden platforms and scattered through the forest near the Ben Smith Activity Center, in an area known as Yurt Village.
 Yurt Village may hold up to 72 guests.

-Yurt Village is served by a central bathhouse with multiple toilet, shower, and sink facilities.
+Yurt Village is served by a central bathhouse with multiple toilets, showers, and sink facilities.
 This building is heated.
 There is also a separate handicap accessible bathroom; one yurt is set up for handicap accessibility.